francescostumpo/foundation-fe/README.md

 ---

-Widgets and utilities README files are located in their respective libs folders.
+Utilities README files is located in the respective lib folder.

 ---